Prices from £35.00

 - fluid retention due to cardiac (heart) or kidney problems

-If you have a family history of breast cancer, for example, your mother, sister or grandmother has had breast cancer, you should speak to your doctor before taking tibolone.
+If you have a family history of breast cancer, you should speak to your doctor before taking tibolone.
 You may be at a higher risk of developing oestrogen-sensitive breast cancer.

 -